uniworld-io/developer-docs/docs/wallet.md

 const address = Unichain.address.fromPrivateKey(privateKey)

 ```
 The code above generates address at _index 0_, We can get many other account addresses with same mnemonic words by deriving the account path.
-The path will be _`m/44'/968'/${index}'/0/0`_ , where _${index}_ is the account index and 968 is the coin type of UNW which is registered in slip-0044 reposistory.
+The path will be _`m/44'/968'/${index}'/0/0`_ , where _${index}_ is the account index and 968 is the coin type of UNW which is registered in slip-0044 repository.
 checkout here __[https://github.com/satoshilabs/slips/blob/master/slip-0044.md](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)__

-The walle keystore file follows the Ethereum keystore file standard and looks like this:
+The wallet keystore file follows the Ethereum keystore file standard and looks like this:
 ```
 UTC--2022-04-08T02_32_03.188Z--UiePeLF7cixhJ7iwf3s6QpAmGE4WnKRtGa
 ```